 Outpatient detox is an effective treatment option for individuals who need help withdrawing from drugs or alcohol but do not require 24-hour care.
 There are many outpatient detox programs all over the country where you can safely recover from your drug or alcohol dependence and from which you can transition into a rehab program, all to create a safe, strong basis for recovery.

 We are always available, night and day, to help you find the right outpatient detox program for your recovery.
-Call 800-483-2193 now to speak with a recovery advisor and begin the process of treatment for your drug dependence.
+Call 866-351-3840(Who Answers?) now to begin the process of treatment for your drug dependence.

 What Is Outpatient Detox?